Skip to Content

 Soap Spray to get rid of Tomato Hornworms

 You can make this organic insecticide as a DIY at home.
 To make a soap spray, mix a little liquid soap with water.
-You can then pour this mixture into a spray bottle and spray it on the infected parts of your tomato plants in the evening or early in the morning.
+You can then pour this mixture into a spray bottle and spray it on the infected parts of your tomato plants in the evening or early morning.
 This is an effective way of controlling tomato hornworms.

 Neem Oil Spray to get rid of Tomato Hornworms